hoppxi/nix-config/README.md

 3. **Copy your `hardware-configuration.nix`**

-   > important: this is for my pc, so for yours you should yours.
+   > Important: this is for my pc. so for your computer, you should use yours.

    ```bash
    rm modules/system/hardware-configuration.nix